AdobeDocs/commerce-operations.en/help/configuration/bootstrap/application-modes.md

 ## Production mode

-Run Magento in production mode when it is deployed to a production server.
-After optimizing the server environment, such as the database and web server, you should run the [static view files deployment tool](../cli/static-view-file-deployment.md) to write static view files to the Magento `pub/static` directory.
+Run Commerce in production mode when it is deployed to a production server.
+After optimizing the server environment, such as the database and web server, you should run the [static view files deployment tool](../cli/static-view-file-deployment.md) to write static view files to the `pub/static` directory.

-This improves performance by providing all necessary static files at deployment instead of forcing Magento to dynamically locate and copy (materialize) static files on demand during run time.
+This improves performance by providing all necessary static files at deployment instead of forcing Commerce to dynamically locate and copy (materialize) static files on demand during run time.

 In production mode: